A hardware monitoring tool is necessary to catch problems early on and reduce the likelihood of a node or server platform going down.

 - SysGauge Reports on the statuses of all equipment that is connected to the network.
 Available in free and paid versions.
 Runs on Windows.

-The best hardware monitoring software & tools
+The best hardware monitoring software – includes PC

 Hardware monitoring software provides you with a centralized platform to monitor the health and performance of connected devices.
 These tools offer visual displays that highlight faults with notifications and alarms.

 SolarWinds Server & Application Monitor (SAM) is a hardware monitoring tool that can identify performance issues throughout a network.
-The tool can monitor CPU, memory, disk space, fan speed, and power supply.
+The tool can monitor CPU, memory, physical disk space, fan speed, and power supply.
 All of this information is shown to you in the form of a dashboard that provides you complete visibility over your network status and the usage of Windows applications, Linux applications and server resources whether they are located on-premises or in the cloud.
 You can monitor Azure, AWS IaaS, PaaS and SaaS services.

 The installation process offered by SolarWinds Server & Application Monitor is incredibly lightweight.
 You can start the installation and automatically discover devices connected to your network.
 It takes less than an hour to be up and running to monitor your local environment.